 Eligibility; Plan Limits.
 All full-time and part-time officers, employees, non-employee directors and consultants are eligible to participate in the 2015 Stock Plan, subject to the discretion of the Administrator.
-As of March 16, 2020, approximately 81 individuals are currently eligible to participate in the 2015 Stock Plan, which includes 6 officers, 31 employees who are not officers, 7 non-employee directors and 37 consultants.
-There are certain limits on the number of awards that may be granted under the 2015 Stock Plan.
-For example, no more than 112,469 shares of common stock (subject to adjustment for stock splits and similar events) may be granted in the form of stock options or stock appreciation rights to any one individual for any calendar year period.
+As of March 15, 2021, each of our non-employee directors and approximately 44 employees were eligible to participate in the 2015 Stock Plan, which includes 6 officers.
 Furthermore, the shares of common stock underlying any awards that are forfeited, canceled or otherwise terminated, other than by exercise, under the 2015 Stock Plan and the Company's 2014 Stock Plan, will be added back to the shares of common stock available for issuance under the 2015 Stock Plan.
 Shares of common stock repurchased on the open market will not be added back to the shares of common stock available for issuance under the 2015 Stock Plan.